-The WU Creative Writing Program fosters the creative process and provides students with a broad and diverse grounding in three fundamental genres of written expression: Fiction, Literary Nonfiction, and Poetry.
-Students majoring in a variety of disciplines may add the Minor in Creative Writing to diversity their portfolio in preparation for graduate school, teaching, or other professional vocation.
+The Wheeling University Creative Writing Program fosters the creative process and provides students with a broad and diverse grounding in several of the genres of written expression: poetry, fiction, and literary nonfiction.
+Students majoring in a variety of disciplines may add the minor in creative writing to diversify their portfolios in preparation for graduate school, teaching, or other professional vocation.
+Creative writing minors will also have the opportunity to hone their expertise by working on the editorial staff of the Jewelweed, Wheeling University's annual fine arts magazine.

 ENGL 180W Intro to Creative Writing 3 cr.

 ENGL 281W Fiction Writing Workshop 3 cr.

-ENGL 282W Literary Nonfiction Writing Workshop 3 cr.
+ARTS 282W Literary Nonfiction Workshop 3 cr.

-ENGL 283W Poetry Writing Workshop 3 cr.
+ARTS 283W Poetry Workshop 3 cr.

 ENGL 285W Nature Writing Workshop 3 cr.

 ENGL 484 Creative Writing Capstone Portfolio 3 cr.